muniter/model-validator-ts/README.md

 **Bridging the gap between simple shape validation and business logic**

-A type-safe validation library for TypeScript that provides a fluent API for creating validators and commands with business rules clear error messages and dependency injection.
+A type-safe validation library for TypeScript that provides a fluent API for creating validators and commands with business rules, clear error messages and more.
 Built on top of the [Standard Schema](https://standardschema.dev/) specification, supports [zod](https://zod.dev/), [valibot](https://valibot.dev/), [ArkType](https://arktype.dev/), etc.

 ## The Problem